Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Systematic detector studies based on simulations

 \subsection{Optimization of the geometry}

-The findings from the preceding sections demonstrate that in 3D diamond sensors, timing resolution is primarily influenced by signal propagation effects resulting from high electrode resistance.
-However, non-uniformities in the electric field also contribute significantly to this issue.
-Recent advancements in graphitization techniques~\cite{KURIAKOSE2023110036, Krueger:24} suggest that reducing electrode resistance will be achievable in the near future.
-Consequently, exploring alternative geometries aimed at enhancing electric field uniformity becomes crucial for improving timing resolution further.
+The findings from the preceding sections demonstrate that in 3D diamond sensors, the time resolution is primarily influenced by signal propagation effects resulting from high electrode resistance.
+However, with the decreasing electrode resistance obtained by recent promising advancements in graphitization techniques, non-uniformities in the electric field start to significantly contribute to the sensor timing performance.
+Consequently, exploring alternative geometries aimed at enhancing electric field uniformity becomes crucial for further improving time resolution.

-Using the spectral method, modifying the sensor geometry and recomputing time-dependent weighting potential and electrostatic field maps is relatively fast and straightforward.
-The generated maps can then be fed to Garfield++ without further modifications to the simulation, signal processing and data analysis pipeline.
+Using the spectral method (\methodC), modifying the sensor geometry and recomputing time-dependent weighting potential and electrostatic field maps is relatively fast and straightforward.
+The generated maps can then be fed to \texttt{Garfield++} without further modifications to the simulation, signal processing and data analysis flow.

-To experiment with different geometries we have considered three additional cases, beyond the 12~$\mu$m-diameter cylindrical columns discussed in the previous sections: \begin{itemize} \item \emph{parallelepiped electrodes}, where all the electrodes are parallelepiped with square section and side 11~$\mu$m (represented in Figure~\ref{fig:geometries}a); \item \emph{tilted electrodes}, where the cylindrical polarization electrodes, with 12 $\mu$m diameter, are tilted to favour field uniformity as proposed in Ref.~\cite{HuazhenLi:2024vci} (represented in Figure~\ref{fig:geometries}b); \item \emph{trench electrodes}, emulating the geometry of the TimeSPOT silicon sensors.
-This configuration is most probably unrealistic for diamond without significant breakthrough in the graphitiziation, due to fabrication limitations (trenching in diamond is indeed prone to induce cracking in the material), but is reported here as an extreme limit to what is achievable by the sole modification of the sensor geometry (represented in Figure~\ref{fig:geometries}c);
+To test different geometries we have considered three configurations alternative to the geometry discussed in the previous sections and represented in Figure~\ref{fig:geometries}a: \begin{itemize} \item \emph{parallelepiped electrodes}, where all the electrodes are parallelepiped with square section and side 11~$\mu$m (represented in Figure~\ref{fig:geometries}b), this geometry essentially corresponds to the cylindrical configuration used in the \comsol field maps; \item \emph{tilted electrodes}, where the cylindrical polarization electrodes, with 12 $\mu$m diameter, are tilted to favor field uniformity as proposed in Ref.~\cite{HuazhenLi:2024vci} (represented in Figure~\ref{fig:geometries}c); \item \emph{trench electrodes}, emulating the geometry of the TimeSPOT silicon sensors~\cite{Anderlini:2020ffm}.
+This configuration is most probably unrealistic for diamond without significant breakthrough in the graphitization, due to fabrication limitations (trenching in diamond is indeed prone to induce cracks in the material), but is reported here as an extreme limit to what is achievable by the sole modification of the sensor geometry (represented in Figure~\ref{fig:geometries}d);

 \end{itemize}